texttheater/ccgweb/README.md

 the `ext` directory and models into the `models` directory before use.
 Specifically, the following directories and files are expected to exist:

-* `ext/boxer/boxer2`, the Boxer 2 binary by Johan Bos.
-Requires the [SWI-Prolog](http://www.swi-prolog.org) 7 runtime library to be installed.
 * `ext/easyccg/easyccg.jar`: the [Parallel Meaning Bank patched version of Mike Lewis’s EasyCCG parser](https://github.com/ParallelMeaningBank/easyccg)
 * `models/parse/{eng,deu,ita.nld}.model`: EasyCCG models for English, German,